FaCuZ/zabbix-rpc/README.md

 | **task** | `.create()` |

 #### Configuration

+The Zabbix API allows you to manage the configuration of your monitoring system.

 |Class||||||
 |---:|---|---|---|---|---|
 | **action** | `.create()` | `.delete()` | `.get()` | `.update()` |